Liberty Choir’s mission, vision and values

 Liberty Choir was dreamed up by MJ Paranzino, singer, composer and choir director, and her partner, the journalist and writer, Ginny Dougary, more than ten years ago.
 Their idea was a full circle charity.
 The first part, where the seeds of hope are sown, takes the volunteers from MJ’s Choirs (in the community) and others into prisons to create choirs with inmates in a continuous programme of choir singing.

-The second part of the programme kicks in when the ex-offenders are ready to be released into the community – our hope, which has become a reality, was that former prisoners would feel comfortable joining the community choirs, where they would recognize familiar faces and friends, be part of a community and enjoy a healthy and fun activity.
+is when the seeds flower outside prison as the ex-offenders are ready to be released and become our Liberty Choir graduates joining MJ’s Choirs, where they recognize familiar faces and friends, are part of a community and enjoy a healthy and fun activity.

 We are now in our sixth year in HMP Wandsworth; we have been in our second prison, HMP High Down since October 2017 and our third prison, HMP Downview, our first women’s prison, since February 2018.